The Walls of Bologna

 A fragment of Bologna’s selenite city wall

 Some order returned to Italy in the tenth century under the rule of the German emperors.
 However wars continued.
 For example, Bologna joined the Lombard League in a series of conflicts resisting the power of the emperor Frederic Barbarossa.
 Nevertheless, increasing commerce and agriculture led to a growth of population and of the wealth of the cities of northern Italy.
-In addition, Bologna’s University was founded in 1088 and many students came to live in the city.
+In addition, Bologna’s University was founded in 1088 ( see my post Bologna’s Elevated Medieval Tombs), and many students came to live in the city.

-For Bologna, all this meant a new set of walls to encircle the much larger city.
+For Bologna, all this meant that a new set of walls to encircle the much larger city was needed.
 The common name given to these walls is the “Cerchia del Mille” or ‘Ring of the Millennium” as it was thought to have been constructed around the year 1000, although the date is uncertain and probably a century later.
-It’s shown in yellow on the map.
+It’s shown in green on the map.

-These walls had 18 gates though only 4 have survived.
+These walls had 18 gates, although only 4 have survived.
 They’re called ‘torresotti’ as each one comprised a gate under a tower.
 The photo below shows the San Vitale gate.
 In the shop next to the gate is one of the few sections of these walls still visible.

 Bologna San Vitale gate torresotto